-Jane Embury, director, looks at how glass absorbs sound.
+Jane Embury looks at how glass absorbs sound.

 During COVID-19, we became used to the sound of silence.